scipy/scipy/doc/source/dev/conduct/report_handling_manual.rst

 ~~~~~~~~~~~~~~~~~~~~~

 In the event of any conflict of interest, a committee member must immediately
-notify the other members, and recuse themselves if necessary.
+notify the other members, and recurse themselves if necessary.